ETL vs. ELT: A Detailed Comparison

 ETL evolved to address companies’ rapidly growing data sets.
 As this trend accelerated and the amount of data exploded exponentially, ELT was developed to give businesses more flexibility and agility with their data analysis.

-Both methods are used to achieve similar goals: transform large amounts of data into formats which can be more easily understood, so that you and your team can perform meaningful business intelligence.
+Both methods are used to achieve similar goals: transforming large amounts of data into formats that can be more easily understood so that you and your team can perform meaningful business intelligence.
 Without ETL or ELT, we’d be doomed to endure the consequences of disconnected data silos, the ultimate example of our left hand not knowing what our right hand is doing.

 Workato logo